Japanese transport ship Yamafuku Maru

 Yamafuku Maru was an auxiliary transport ship of the Imperial Japanese Navy during World War II.
 She served primarily as a troop transport and cargo ship during the war.

 History

 Yamafuku Maru was laid down in 1939 at the Sakurajima shipyard of Osaka Iron Works K.K. at the behest of shipping company, Yamashita Kisen K.K.
 She was launched in March 1940 and completed 10 July 1940.
-On 15 May 1941, she was requisitioned as an auxiliary transport by the Imperial Japanese Navy and attached to the Yokosuka Naval District under Captain Honda Torao Yokosuka with Yokosuka as her homeport.
+On 15 May 1941, she was requisitioned as an auxiliary transport by the Imperial Japanese Navy and attached to the Yokosuka Naval District under Captain Honda Torao with Yokosuka as her homeport.